1993 FIA 2-Litre World Rally Cup

 The 1993 FIA 2-Litre World Rally Cup was the first season of the FIA 2-Litre World Rally Cup, an auto racing championship recognized by the Fédération Internationale de l'Automobile, running in support of the World Rally Championship.
 It was created for cars with engine size below 2 Litres.
+Bruno Thiry claimed the inaugural Drivers' Championship title while General Motors Europe gained the Manufacturers' Championship thanks to the Astra GSi 16V from Opel and Vauxhall.